-The BAR-SIS shall consist of a computer with attached bar code scanner, printer, biometric device, web camera and BAR Certified DAD.
-These separate components may be assembled by the safety systems inspection stations, may be provided as a unit by various vendors, or could be an all-in-one solution such as an integrated tablet.
+The BAR-SIS shall consist of a computer with an attached bar code scanner, printer, biometric device, web camera, and BAR Certified DAD.
+These separate components may be assembled by the safety systems inspection stations, may be provided as a unit by various vendors, or could be an all-in-one solution, such as an integrated tablet.
 All licensed stations shall maintain the following:

 - Computer: Running a BAR tested and approved version of Microsoft Windows operating system software.
 The operating system software version shall be supported by Microsoft.
-When no longer supported, the operating system software shall be updated to a supported version. - Bar Code Scanner: May be wired or wireless but must be capable of connecting to the computer (e.g., USB connection, Bluetooth), must be compatible with the Microsoft Windows operating system, and able to at least scan 1-d (linear type) bar codes.
+When no longer supported, the operating system software shall be updated to a supported version. - Bar Code Scanner: May be wired or wireless but must be capable of connecting to the computer (e.g., through USB connection, Bluetooth), compatible with the Microsoft Windows operating system, and able to at least scan 1-d (linear type) bar codes.
 Optionally, a 2-d (square type) bar code scanner may be used for late model-year vehicles. - Printer: May be any technology (laser, ink, etc.), compatible with the Microsoft Windows operating system used, and use 81⁄2 inch by 11-inch plain paper.
-The printer may have a wired or wireless connection to the BAR-SIS computer. - Biometric Device: Fujitsu palm vein scanner sensor model FAT13FPS01 with 2-meterlong USB 2.0 (A) Male to (B) Micro USB Cable. - Web Camera: Hardwired to the BAR-SIS computer that meets the following requirements: autofocus, automatic light correction, built-in noise canceling microphone, USB 3.0 compliant, full HD (1920 x 1080 pixels) video recording and video calling at a minimum of 30 frames per second (FPS), H.264 video compression.
-Note: a single USB 3.0 extension cable is permitted to extend the camera's cable up to an additional 15 feet. - BAR Certified DAD: Capable of retrieving OBD information from the vehicle being inspected as specified in title 16, CCR section 3340.17(b).
+The printer may have a wired or wireless connection to the BAR-SIS computer. - Biometric Device: Fujitsu palm vein scanner sensor model FAT13FPS01 with 2-meterlong USB 2.0 (A) Male to (B) Micro - USB Cable. - Web Camera: Hardwired to the BAR-SIS computer, and is equipped with/meets the following requirements: autofocus, automatic light correction, built-in noise canceling microphone, USB 3.0 compliant, full HD (1920 x 1080 pixels) video recording and video calling at a minimum of 30 frames per second (FPS), and H.264 video compression.
+Note: a single USB 3.0 extension cable is permitted to extend the camera's cable up to an additional 15 feet. - BAR Certified DAD: Capable of retrieving OBD information from the vehicle being inspected, as specified in BAR's OBD Inspection System Data Acquisition Device Specification (October 22, 2012; incorporated by reference in Title 16, CCR section 3340.17(b)).